 2a) A Site Plan, indicating existing and proposed buildings on the site, distance from all lot lines, location of any easements or rights-of-way, location of buildings on adjacent lots, etc.

-2b) Architectural Floor Plans, with all rooms labeled as to use and indicating existing and proposed windows and entrances
+2b) Architectural Floor Plans, with all rooms labelled as to use and indicating existing and proposed windows and entrances

 These preliminary drawings were prepared by the architectural firm Fine Line Designs for about $2500.